Frawatson/Flights/README.md

 # Flights

-# My HTML/CSS Web Application

 ## Overview

-This repository contains the source code for a simple HTML/CSS web application.
+This repository contains the source code for a javascript, HTML and CSS Applicatoin.
 The application is hosted on a Kubernetes cluster, and the deployment process is automated using Jenkins CI/CD pipeline.

 ## Technologies Used